json-schema-org/understanding-json-schema/source/about.rst

     --
     -1
     --
-    // simple floating point number
+    // Simple floating point number:
     5.0
     --
-    // exponential notation also works
+    // Exponential notation also works:
     2.99792458e8
     --X
-    // numbers as strings are rejected
+    // Numbers as strings are rejected:
     "42"